NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 Often, characteristics of existing older events also align with the criteria described in the filters of the new case.
-However, they do not get assigned to that case, because they’re already in the database and the case assignment only happens when new events arrive.
+However, they do not get assigned to that case, because they're already in the database and the case assignment only happens when new events arrive.

 Optimization is used to assign unassigned events to existing cases.